infiniflow/infinity/.github/ISSUE_TEMPLATE/question.md

 - Read the documentation at https://github.com/infiniflow/infinity

 -->
-A clear description of what your quesion is.
+A clear description of what your question is.